dxd9318/EDT-Interview/README.md

   * Game Date
   * Game Time
   * Extra Credit - Weather (this should come from a public/external API, there all lots of APIs available, [click here for one](http://openweathermap.org/api), just display the current weather).
 * Note: While no server back-end is required for pulling the list of games, the implementation should not statically display the list of games.
-The list of games should be defined in a “constant” JavaScript (JSON) object that is loaded at runtime and then dynamically displayed in the user interface using HTML and AngularJS.
+The list of games should be defined in a “constant” JavaScript (JSON) object that is loaded at runtime and then dynamically displayed in the user interface using HTML and your JS framework of choice.
 Do not hesitate to call / email if you have questions about this detail (585.347.####).
 * No page refreshes or modals (dialogues).